knpuniversity/blog/drupaler-learn-symfony.rst

 I'll wait.

 In Symfony, everything stops and starts with the container.
 And in Drupal 8, things will be much the same.
-Without going too far, the container (and good use of object-oriented principles) allows you to modify *any* part of the Drupal core without - as Larry Garfield puts it - killing any kittens (see `D8FTW: Hacking Core Without Killing Kittens`_).
+The container (and good use of object-oriented principles) allows you to modify *any* part of the Drupal core without - as Larry Garfield puts it - killing any kittens (see `D8FTW: Hacking Core Without Killing Kittens`_).

 Get into Symfony and you'll get right to the container.
 We even intro it early in our Symfony series (`Rendering a Template`_) cause it's just so